So you’ve had your first go on the lathe – wonderful.

 - A slow running grinder with at least one wide wheel.

-- Make sure your grind wheels are the correct grit for tool sharpening, (see Rowley’s book).
+- Make sure your grind wheels are the correct grit 120-grit aluminium oxide wheel (or CBN wheel if your budget allows).

 - A simple jig (e.g. Woodcut Tru-Grind) makes sharpening consistent.
 Liz’s sharpening jig is a Woodcut Tru-grind available at Axminster.
 Alternatively more economical jigs can be found on eBay or at Rutlands.